 In an issue of Environmental DNA, Marc Skinner and Mary Murdoch share results of experiments to assess the accuracy of a new field-based eDNA tool

-The first of these experiments determined that striped bass eDNA was reliably detected using either of the laboratory‐based or PoN platforms, with some variation observed in the estimates of eDNA concentrations derived from each.
-Next, a time series experiment established that eDNA in water samples collected within a 24‐hrs period of exposure to striped bass was reliably and consistently detectable with either platform.
-Our final experiment found that the relationship between eDNA concentrations and manipulated striped bass stocking densities was significant and positive based on results from each of the laboratory‐based or PoN platforms.
+Our first experiment reliably detected striped bass eDNA using both the laboratory‐based or and field-based platforms, with some variation observed in the estimates of eDNA concentrations derived from each.
+Our second experiment established that eDNA in water samples collected within a 24‐hr period of exposure to striped bass was reliably and consistently detectable with either platform.
+Our final experiment found that the relationship between eDNA concentrations and increasing striped bass stocking densities was significant and positive based on results from each of the laboratory and field-based platforms.
 Our results validate and advance eDNA approaches toward environmental monitoring efforts and demonstrate the potential for real‐time eDNA tools to quantify and identify the spatial and temporal distribution of species‐at‐risk in an open ocean environment.